OpenShot/libopenshot-audio/README.md

 - https://github.com/OpenShot/openshot-qt/ (source code for Qt client)
 - https://launchpad.net/openshot/

-### License
+### Copyright & License

-Copyright (c) 2008-2021 OpenShot Studios, LLC.
+Copyright (c) 2008-2022 OpenShot Studios, LLC.
+This file is part of OpenShot Video Editor (https://www.openshot.org), an open-source project dedicated to delivering high quality video editing and animation solutions to the world.

-Copyright 2004-2014 by Raw Material Software Ltd.
+Copyright 2004-2022 by Raw Material Software Ltd. Some files are included from the amazing, open-source JUCE Audio Library.
+These files are dual-licensed under the GPLv3 and also available under a commercial license.

-OpenShot Audio Library (libopenshot-audio) is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+OpenShot Audio Library (libopenshot-audio) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 OpenShot Audio Library (libopenshot-audio) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with OpenShot Audio Library.
+You should have received a copy of the GNU General Public License along with OpenShot Library.
 If not, see http://www.gnu.org/licenses/.

-To release a closed-source product which uses libopenshot-audio (i.e. audio editing and playback), commercial licenses are also available: contact sales@openshot.org for more information.
+To release a commercial product which uses libopenshot-audio (i.e. audio editing and playback), commercial licenses are also available: contact sales@openshot.org for more information.
+NOTE: commercial licenses are also available for the JUCE Audio Library, from Raw Material Software Ltd.